sujit-patel/Face-Detection-Attendance-System/README.md

 # Face-Detection-Attendance-System
-This project created by me.

 In this system, attendance is recorded using facial recognition and stored in an Excel file.

-The project utilizes the Python programming language.
+First, the student's face is scanned and saved with a unique ID.
+When attending, the subject name is entered first.
+Then, attendance is marked by the student's face.

+## Advantage:
+Attendance can be easily analyzed.